xtophd/OCP4-Workshop/documentation/04-Hello-World.md

 A "Hello, World!" program is traditionally used to illustrate the basic syntax of a programming language.
 The program merely outputs or displays "Hello, World!" to a user.
 Due to it's simplicity in nature, it is often the very first program people write when learning a new language or platform.

-This exercise will step through everything needed to bring a "Hello, World!" program online in our Openshift Container Platform.
+This exercise will step through everything needed to bring a "Hello, World!" program online in our Openshift Container Platform. restaurants
 ## 4.1 Sign-on as admin

-In Unit 3, you created an admin user which we will utilize for this exercise.
+In the Unit "Users and Roles", you created an admin user which we will utilize for this exercise.
+If you did not perfrom this, hop to that section to right now and complete that task before moving on.

+Connect to the master and sign-in as user *admin*.

     ssh master.example.com